unistra/avc-server/WebContent/files/jwflvplayer/readme.txt

 JW FLV Player

-You can download the version of the needed flash player for Audiovideocours at this url : http://audiovideocours.u-strasbg.fr/releases/player.swf
+You can download the version of the needed flash player for AudioVideoCast at this url : http://audiovideocours.u-strasbg.fr/releases/player.swf

 JW FLV Player Licensing :